-- 1. Minimum/maximum weights will be 235# to 300# - 2.
+- Weight 235# to 310# lbs.
+(Minimum weight will be 245 for 2025 fair) - 2.
 Classes will be posted one hour before showing time. - Participants will be responsible to read the show schedule and get to their appropriate class.
 If the Exhibitor misses their class, they will be unable to show their animal. - 4.
-Animals from 301# to 310 could still sell in action Would be sold at 300# - Swine weighing less or more than the bracket weights will be shown in light and heavy weight classes. - Would not be eligible for Market Grand or Reserve Champion - Exhibitors must use only the wash racks designated for swine only.
+All Swine must have USDA apprived ID tag - Swine weighing less or more than the bracket weights will be shown in light and heavy weight classes. - Would not be eligible for Market Grand or Reserve Champion - Exhibitors must use only the wash racks designated for swine only.